top of page

 he/him

 Ziyu (Ivan) Zhao received his B.A. in Psychology with honors, minoring in statistics, and B.S. in Public Relations from Boston University in 2023.
 In his undergraduate years, Ivan examined sex differences in the associations between weight discrimination and disordered eating among veterans.
-After college, Ivan joined Mass General Hospital Multidisciplinary Eating Disorder Research Collaborative, where he gained experience in assessment and in utilizing fMRI in participants with Anorexia Nervosa.
+After college, Ivan joined the Mass General Hospital Multidisciplinary Eating Disorder Research Collaborative, where he gained experience in assessment and in utilizing fMRI in participants with Anorexia Nervosa.
 Since joining FSU’s clinical psychology program in Fall 2024, Ivan's research has focused on defining the construct of maladaptive exercise and examining its association with eating pathology through longitudinal modeling.
 Ivan has presented original research at international conferences and published one empirical article examining the predictive validity of forms of maladaptive exercise in the International Journal of Eating Disorders.
 Ivan aims to develop a research program focusing on reward mechanisms underlying maladaptive exercise and eating pathology using a bio-behavioral approach.

 Project Coordinator: